 We live in challenging times with many of us living with tiredness, anxiety, stress, depression and sleep problems.

 It seems that this rise in mental health issues over the past years has coincided with a radical change in diet.
 Our diets are no longer the nutrient dense ones of yesteryear but are often made up of processed and refined foods which lack the essential nutrients for our minds and bodies to function optimally.

 Along with this change of diet, we have experienced a change in our environment, and are exposed to more pollution both chemical and social, which our minds and bodies have to process and deal with on a daily basis.

 Anxiety is characterised by agitation, restlessness and a racing mind, and it’s common to experience these feelings when under stress.
-It can be one of the symptoms of depression, along with feelings of worthlessness or guilt, poor concentration, loss of energy, fatigue, thoughts of suicide or preoccupation with death, loss or increase of appetite and weight, a disturbed sleep pattern, slowing down (both physically and mentally).
+Anxiety can be one of the symptoms of depression, along with feelings of worthlessness or guilt, poor concentration, loss of energy, fatigue, thoughts of suicide or preoccupation with death, loss or increase of appetite and weight, a disturbed sleep pattern, and slowing down (both physically and mentally).

 Hormone imbalances and disrupted brain chemicals can be caused by nutritional deficiencies, and there are specific nutrients that play a positive role in cognitive health.
 So, let’s look at the best supplements for anxiety and depression.

 Magnesium, which is found in green leafy greens, nuts, seeds, and dark chocolate, plays an important role in the body and is involved in over 300 different chemical reactions.
 With many diets now lacking magnesium due to food processing, it has been shown that a deficiency in magnesium contributes to several mental health problems, including anxiety .